jordinola/smartwyre/Readme.md

 Feel free to use code comments to describe your changes.
 You are also welcome to update this readme with any important details for us to consider.

 Once you have completed the exercise either ensure your repository is available publicly or contact the hiring manager to set up a private share.

+# Change Log

+- Refactor to follow SOLID principles
+- Code clean up
+- Improve ability to add new incentives
+- Add unit test for `RebateService` class

+# How to add a new incentive

+- Add a new incentive to the enum type
+- Add a new incentive logic implementation to the Services/Incentives folder.
+This new implementation must implements the `IIncentive` interface
+- Add this new class to the `IncentiveFactory` class

+# Mention

+Following the 1 hour duration time mentioned above.
+Couldn't add more tests (for the Factory class and Incentives implementations) nor updating the Runner class.